 Skin colour is irrelevant to me.
 I remember my parents moaning about some “paki’s” taking over the local shop when I was a child.
-I was horrified, and said that the new shop keeper had as much control over where he was born as my sister did of being born with Epilepsy.
+To say I was horrified said that the new shop keeper had as much control over where he was born as my sister did of being born with Epilepsy.
 I think I definitely made them think – I never heard them make racist remarks again after that.

 2).
 Always be kind.

 I have always believed that you should treat others how you would want to be treated.
 I try to do this wherever I go, and whoever I come into contact with.
 I’m not perfect, and I have plenty of lapses, but I try.

 My Mum had two sayings which helped me when I was being bullied as a child….
 Firstly she used to say… “If they are picking on you, they are leaving someone else alone”.
 Secondly, she used to say, “If you have nothing nice to say, say nothing”.
 Both have always stuck with me.

 I’m the person who will drop everything and run to help someone.
 I’ll give my past pound to the man on the street, Top of my wish list for when I win the lottery is building a dog rescue centre and then a respite centre for families with special needs kids.

 My Dad died at 54, and my Mum at 64.
 Neither saw a penny of their pensions.
 This makes me so sad, especially for my Dad.
 He spent forever counting down to when he could retire.

 I guess because I lost both parents fairly early in life, I am quite keen to live in the here and now.
 I’d sooner spend my time making memories, rather than tidying the house.
 Most people seem to be the opposite.
 I like my house to look nice, but if it’s a choice between taking the dogs for a long walk in the woods or cleaning the kitchen, the walk will always win.